Manchester United* 1-1 Chelsea - Manchester United beat Chelsea 6-5 on penalties - Champions League Final - 21 May 2008 - Moscow

-Manchester United* 1-1 Chelsea – United win Champions League on penalties
+Manchester United 1-1 Chelsea (Manchester United win 6-5 on penalties)

 Update: Get your Manchester United ‘Champions’ merchandise here.

 Nothing that I can put into words can express the range of emotions that the players and the fans watching around the world went through during this game.
 Nothing anyone can say will ever capture the drama of the penalty shootout – Cech saving from Ronaldo, EVDS being beaten every time till Terry pumped it wide, coolness personified from Ryan Giggs to slot his penalty and then Edwin van der Sar’s save to win the Champions League.

 It was madness – for United to take the lead, slip up, stagger from the return punch and then slip up again at the final hurdle – it took massive, massive balls to stay in there and while Terry will cop the responsibility from most sections, the game was there to be won for both sides in normal time.

 Well played Chelsea – it was an absorbing and fitting finale to the season.
 When Mourinho left and Grant lost his first game to United, it seemed like their season was over but they came back strong and pushed United to the final hurdle.
 No other team in the Premier League currently has the quality or the spirit to do this, well done.